-Aegon is an international life insurance, pensions and asset management group .
+Aegon is an international financial services group.
+We provide life insurance, pensions and asset management.
 Its listed holding company, Aegon N.V., is a public limited liability company with its corporate seat and head office in the Netherlands.

-Through its subsidiaries and joint ventures, Aegon employs over 28,000 people worldwide.
+Through its subsidiaries and joint ventures, Aegon employs over 26,000 people worldwide.
 Aegon's common shares are listed on stock exchanges in Amsterdam (Euronext) and New York (NYSE).
-Aegon's main operating units are separate legal entities that operate under the laws of their respective countries.
-The shares of these legal entities are directly or indirectly held by three intermediate holding companies incorporated under Dutch law: Aegon Europe Holding B.V., the holding company for all European activities; Aegon International B.V., which serves as a holding company for the Aegon Group companies of all non-European countries; and Aegon Asset Management Holding B.V., the holding company for a number of its asset management entities.
-Aegon has the following operating segments: the Americas, which includes the United States, Mexico and Brazil; the Netherlands; the United Kingdom; Central & Eastern Europe and Spain & Portugal may be referred together as 'Europe', although Europe is not an operating segment.
+Aegon's main operating units are separate legal entities that operate under the laws of their respective countries and are directly or indirectly held by three intermediate holding companies incorporated under Dutch law.
+These legal entities are directly or indirectly held by Aegon Europe Holding B.V., the holding company for all European activities; Aegon International B.V., which serves as a holding company for the Aegon Group companies of all non-European countries; and Aegon Asset Management Holding B.V., the holding company for a number of its asset management entities.
+Aegon has the following operating segments: the Americas, which includes the United States, Mexico and Brazil; the Netherlands; the United Kingdom; Central & Eastern Europe; Spain & Portugal; Asia; Aegon Asset Management and Holdings.